QBs under microscope as Packers battle Cowboys (Jan 15, 2017) | FOX Sports

 “He’s been hot for about nine years,” Cowboys head coach Jason Garrett said.
 “He’s a great football player, always has been and he just plays the game at a really, really high level and we have a really, really healthy respect for him and what he does and how he makes everyone around him better.”

 Oh yeah, that Super Bowl ring Rodgers owns?
-He won it in Dallas when the Packers knocked off the Pittsburgh Steelers at AT&T Stadium in Super Bowl XLV following the 2010 season.
+He won it in the Dallas area when the Packers knocked off the Pittsburgh Steelers at AT&T Stadium in Super Bowl XLV following the 2010 season.

 “It’ll be my first game actually playing there since the Super Bowl,” Rodgers said.
 “It’ll be fun to get out there.
 It’s a beautiful stadium and I have a lot of really, really good memories from the field.”

-Rodgers could be without his top target in Jordy Nelson, who is in jeopardy of missing the contest after suffering a rib injury in the game against the Giants.
+Rodgers will be without his top target in Jordy Nelson, who was ruled out Friday after suffering a rib injury in the game against the Giants.
 Nelson was the recipient of a helmet hit from New York safety Leon Hall that prompted an overnight stay in a Green Bay hospital.

-Nelson won’t practice until Saturday at the earliest and head coach Mike McCarthy didn’t want to speculate on whether he could play against the Cowboys.
+Packers coach Mike McCarthy told reporters that team doctors would not medically clear Nelson to practice Saturday.

-Nelson caught 97 passes for 1,257 yards and 14 touchdowns in the regular season) and his absence would elevate now-healthy Randall Cobb (60 catches for 610 yards and four scores) into the role of lead receiver.
+Nelson caught 97 passes for 1,257 yards and 14 touchdowns in the regular season and his absence elevates now-healthy Randall Cobb (60 catches for 610 yards and four scores) into the role of lead receiver.
 Cobb caught three touchdown passes against the Giants while accumulating five receptions for 116 yards.

 “I don’t know if there’s a position Randall hasn’t played for us,” McCarthy said.
 “At the end of the day, it’s about getting Randall the football because good things happen when you get him the football.”